 Cooked in a crisp batter & served with chips, peas and tartar sauce

 10oz Char-grilled Ribeye Steak (ask for GF) £23.95

-Cooked to your liking, served with mushroom, tomato, onion rings & chips
+Cooked to your liking, served with mixed leaf salad & chips

 V: Vegetarian.
 VG: Vegan & dairy free.
 GF: Gluten free.

 Please inform us of any allergies, intolerances or other dietary requirements before making your order.
 Unfortunately, it is not possible to guarantee that any product is 100% free from any allergen due to the possible risk of cross contamination in our busy kitchens.

 Photocopying and typing services are all available at Reception.
 We also still have a fax machine!